destro6984/LynxWasp/README.md

 - pass testing1234

 *Program is one of my first adventures of programming with Python/Django and it is still in progress so please bear it in mind.*
+*Things to do/in progress
+-ajax the forms
+-improve search specific for day/ month /year*